siegesmund/SwiftDDP/README.md

 - The loglevel can now be set directly using the logLevel property on the client.
 The default setting is .None

 ### 0.2.0:
-- Integration with Meteor's Facebook, Twitter & other login services.
+- Integration with Meteor's Facebook, Twitter & other login services

 ## Installation

-With [CocoaPods](http://cocoapods.org): Add the following line to your Podfile:
+With [CocoaPods](http://cocoapods.org).
+Add the following line to your Podfile:

 ```ruby
 pod "SwiftDDP", "~> 0.2.2"